-We prepared and distributed training material across all countries, such as courses on environmental compliance and an
+We prepared and distributed training material across all countries, such as courses on environmental compliance and an environmental induction for leaders, all aligned with the EMS and country-specific regulations.

 Environmental Ambassadors

 To fully embed our ECTP into our everyday operations, we invite employees across all levels to be part of our Environmental Ambassador programme.
 The programme's main objective is to train agents of change who strengthen the culture of environmental awareness within the Company.
 Since the programme's inception in 2021, we have introduced 108 Environmental Ambassadors across all sites, comprising employees and contractors alike.